GregValiant/GV-PostProcessors/README.md

 **LimitXYAccelJerk:**
 	For bed slinger printers, the accel can be changed at a layer, or gradually changed across a range of layers.
 It can keep jerky motion of tall prints from breaking the print loose from the bed.

-**LittleUtilities_v15:**
+**LittleUtilities_v17:**
-	A collection of about 15 post processors ranging from "Remove Comments" (usefull for UM2 printers) to creating debugging gcode files with no extrusions.
+	A collection of 17 post processors ranging from "Remove Comments" (usefull for UM2 printers) to creating debugging gcode files with no extrusions.
 There are some script debugging tools as well.
-'Add Purge Lines' and a couple of others have been split out into their own file.
 The 'v' number indicates how many scripts are included rather than the version number.

 **MultiExtruderColorMix:**
 	A work in process.
 This is intended to allow graduated mixing for printers with mixing hot ends.
 The Marlin side is well along.
 The RepRap side is just started.